 How to Check If Your Domain Is Ranking in SERP Features

 Scoring a coveted Featured Snippet is something to be proud of and certainly something important to report to clients, and this Rank Insight report preset makes that easy.
 Clicking the Featured Snippets option launches charts with a breakdown detailing the number of organic position #1 vs featured snippets, and Share of Voice detailing the percentage of the tracked domain vs. competitors.

 More information regarding 2020 changes in Featured Snippet reporting, please refer to this post.

 Displaying the SERP Snapshot by clicking the screen icon at the end of the keyword row, we can see that the featured snippet for "how to make apple pie" included a link to a recipe landing page at allrecipes.com.
 Not all featured snippets include a link for our rank tracker to match to a campaign domain.

 In this example, we clicked the featured snippet rank position 3 column to filter the report to display only the keywords that scored a featured snippet in the 3rd position on the search results page.
 Positions 1 and 2 were claimed by ads, followed by the featured snippet, related questions, and direct answers.
 With this many SERP features, it's possible that the organic rank position 1 for allrecipes.com may have been pushed below the fold.
 Fortunately for the site, it did score in both the 1st and 2nd position in the Related Questions box.

 Tracking Search Results Above and Below the Fold

 Above the Fold (ATF) represents search engine rank results that do not require a searcher to scroll in order to see them.
+ATF Results indicates the number of organic results that displayed above the fold for a specific keyword.
 In the SERP section of Report Options, you may select the screen resolution that you want the ATF calculation to be based on.
 For more information and an illustration of ATF, visit this FAQ.